What is the volume of an object that is 30 ft wide, 15 ft deep, and 10 ft high?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-To determine the volume of an object, you multiply its width, depth, and height.
-In this case, the dimensions of the object are given as 30 feet wide, 15 feet deep, and 10 feet high.
+To determine the volume of a rectangular object, you multiply its width, depth, and height together.
+In this case, the dimensions given are 30 feet wide, 15 feet deep, and 10 feet high.

 Subscribe